maksimKorzh/vici/README.md

     : s/pat/sub/     substitute "pat" with "sub" globally ("pat" can be regexp) : 2,5s/pat/sub/  substitute "pat" with "sub" within lines 2,5 inclusive

-       Edit

-    : 3i             insert text at line 3 (line is optional, default is current line) : 2a             append text after line 2 (line is optional, default is current line) : 1c             change text at line 1 (line is optional, default is current line)
-    : u              undo/redo last change

        I/O:

     : e file.txt     load "file.txt" to the buffer